 - Stronger, 26-gauge PBR steel roofing panels, with extra overlap for stronger connections

-Organic substances like wood attract termites, carpenter ants, mice, and other vermin.
-But none of these can munch on inorganic steel.
-Without an organic material to fuel them, these irritants make their home elsewhere.
+Organic substances like wood attract destructive termites, carpenter ants, mice, and other vermin.
+However, none of the little beasties can munch on inorganic steel.
+They must look elsewhere for their next picnic.

 Therefore, you can avoid costly chemical termite treatments to protect your building investment.

 Protect your investment against all threats with the strength of resilient steel frame prefab homes.
 Choose RHINO metallic buildings for your next construction project.

 These are just a few of the many benefits you will enjoy as a RHINO steel prefab home owner.

 For more information and a free quote for your upcoming project, call 940.383.9566.